lawsie/guizero/docs-src/docs/index.md

     ![windows command prompt](images/windows_command_prompt_app.png)

-2. Type this command and press enter:
+2. Type this command to use `pip` to install guizero and press enter:

     ```
     pip3 install guizero